vstrimaitis/poetry-pre-commit-plugin/README.md

-Personally I find that running `pre-commit install` every time I start working on a new repository is very easy to forget - there have been numerous occasions where I'd forget this step, commit some changes only to be surprised later on by failing CI checks :grinning: This plugin aims to solve this issue by doing this small step for me automatically behind the scenes.
+Personally I find that running `pre-commit install` every time I start working on a new repository is very easy to forget - there have been numerous occasions where I'd forget this step, commit some changes only to be surprised later on by failing CI checks :sweat_smile: This plugin aims to solve this issue by doing this small step for me automatically behind the scenes.

 ## Installation